medienhaus/medienhaus-api/README.md

 - `graphql` (boolean): Enable or disable the GraphQL interface.
 - `graphql_playground` (boolean): Enable or disable the GraphQL playground.
 - `post` (boolean): Enable or disable POST routes, which allow partial updates to cached data.
-- `dev` (boolean): Enable or disable development routes, providing access to raw fetched data and all 'state_events' for the fetched [Matrix] IDs.
+- `dev` (boolean): Enable or disable development routes, providing access to raw fetched data and all 'state_events' for the fetched [matrix] IDs.

 ### application